Camp Is Your Kids Home Away From Home. And Their Safety No Matter The Time Of Day Must Always Be Guaranteed By The Camp or Outdoor Organization.

 The interpretation of sexual assault and common assault has become much broader in recent times.
 Now it can be interpreted as kicking a bathroom stall door open on another camper as a disgusting prank.
 Or taking any kind of photos in the bathroom.

-Does the Lodging Have Indoor or Outdoor Bathrooms at Kids Summer Camps?
+Does the Lodging Have Indoor or Outdoor Bathrooms at Summer Camp?

 The areas in-between should be well-lit with clear, defined paths.
 There should also be clear sightlines from the cabin or dormitory; kids should never fall out of sight of cabin windows.